 - Wear a satin scarf at night to give your hair extra protection by reducing friction between your hair and the pillowcase.
 Satin scarves have similar benefits to satin pillowcases.

 - Book touch-up appointments so a Pro can professionally clean your scalp and touch up your edges.
+Your braider can also touch up and reinstall the braids just along your roots so you don’t have to get your braids fully redone.

 Can I do knotless braids at home?